Leslie Cockburn

 Leslie Cockburn (/ˈkoʊbərn/ KOH-bərn; born Leslie Corkill Redlich on September 2, 1952) is an American investigative journalist, and filmmaker.
 Her investigative television segments have aired on CBS, NBC, PBS Frontline, and 60 Minutes.
 She has won an Emmy Award, The Hillman Prize, Alfred I. duPont–Columbia University Award, Robert F. Kennedy Journalism Award, and the George Polk Award.

 Cockburn was the 2018 Democratic nominee for Virginia's 5th district in the U.S. House of Representatives, losing to Republican Denver Riggleman.

 Early life

-Leslie Cockburn (née Leslie Corkill Redlich) was born in San Mateo, California and raised in Hillsborough, California.
-She is the daughter of Jeanne (Fulcher) and Christopher Rudolph Redlich, a shipping magnate.
+Cockburn was born Leslie Corkill Redlich on September 2, 1952 in San Mateo, California and raised in Hillsborough, California.
+She is the daughter of Jeanne (née Fulcher) and Christopher Rudolph Redlich, a shipping magnate.
 She grew up in a family of hunters and supports gun control.

 Leslie attended the Santa Catalina School.
 She then studied at Yale University, entering in the second year that women undergraduates were admitted to the university.
 She went on to earn a master's degree from the School of Oriental and African Studies at the University of London.